mehran79sadeghi2/Resume/README.md

 all the informations of user are in src/constants.json

-infos you can set are listed below:
+informations that you can set are listed below:

 ```ts
 {